Ratko Mladić: Indictment by the ICTY

 On 24 July 1995, Mladić was indicted by the International Criminal Tribunal for the Former Yugoslavia (ICTY) for genocide, crimes against humanity, and numerous war crimes (including crimes relating to the alleged sniping campaign against civilians in Sarajevo).
 On 16 November 1995, the charges were expanded to include charges of war crimes for the attack on the UN-declared safe area of Srebrenica in July 1995.

 A fugitive from the ICTY, he was suspected to be hiding either in Serbia or in Republika Srpska.
-Mladić was reportedly seen attending a football match between China and Yugoslavia in Belgrade in March 2000.
+Mladić was reportedly seen attending a football match between the People's Republic of China and Yugoslavia in Belgrade in March 2000.
 He entered through a VIP entrance and sat in a private box surrounded by eight armed bodyguards.
 There were claims that he had been seen in a suburb of Moscow, and that he "regularly" visited Thessaloniki and Athens, which raised suspicions that numerous fake reports were sent to cover his trail.
 Some reports said that he took refuge in his wartime bunker in Han Pijesak, not far from Sarajevo, or in Montenegro.

 In early February 2006, portions of a Serbian military intelligence report were leaked to Serbian newspaper Politika which stated that Mladić had been hidden in Army of Republika Srpska and Yugoslav army facilities up until 1 June 2002, when the National Assembly of Serbia passed a law mandating cooperation with the ICTY in The Hague.
-The then-Chief General of the Yugoslav Army Nebojša Pavković requested that Mladić vacate the facility where he was staying on mountain Povlen, near Valjevo, after which the Serb military agencies claim to have lost all trace of him.

 Initially, Mladić lived freely in Belgrade.
 After the arrest of Slobodan Milošević in 2001, Mladić went into hiding, but he was still protected by Serb security services and the army.
 Serbia's failure to bring Mladić to justice seriously harmed its relationship with the European Union.

-In 2004, Paddy Ashdown, then-United Nations High Representative in Bosnia and Herzegovina, removed 58 officials from their posts due to suspicions that they helped war crimes suspects including Mladić and Karadžić to evade capture.
+In 2004, Paddy Ashdown, then-United Nations high representative in Bosnia and Herzegovina, removed 58 officials from their posts due to suspicions that they helped war crimes suspects including Mladić and Karadžić to evade capture.
 Some officials were subjected to travel bans and had their bank accounts frozen.
 The ban was later lifted after the capture of Mladić.